n-ce/ytify/README.md

 Dev Branch : https://n-ce.github.io/ytify/
 ![](screenshot.png)

-## How its used
+## How it's used
 - Copy youtube video link to clipboard.
-- The link is automatically captured on entering the page.
+- The link is automatically captured on the page and starts playing automatically.
-- Click on Thumbnail to Restart or start a new playback.